 Advantages of Purchase Journals

-- The details of all the suppliers are found in one place which helps in reconciling ledger balances and trial balance
+- The details of all the suppliers are found in one place, which helps in reconciling ledger balances and trial balances.

 - Easy to maintain and track data for Supplier analysis

-- The total credit purchase and type of purchase is found at one place
+- The total credit purchase and type of purchase are found in one place.

 - An essential document for the smooth functioning of the purchasing department

-- During year-end audits, finding the invoice numbers related to any Suppliers becomes easy from purchase journals
+- During year-end audits, finding the invoice numbers related to any Suppliers becomes accessible from purchase journals.

-- One of the popular and widely maintained books
+- One of the famous and widely maintained books

 Disadvantages of Purchase Journals